What is CRO?

 CRO is usually done in-house or it can be outsourced to a digital agency that offers conversion rate optimization services.
 Although there is no standard approach to CRO, there are some activities that more often than not make up the core of the optimization process.
 Some of these activities are A/B testing, heat mapping, session recordings, website surveys, web personalization, emotional copywriting, etc.

 The issue of best practices is often discussed in the CRO industry.
 There is a tendency for people new to conversion optimization to look for example and case studies from other companies and replicate them on their own websites.
 While at first sight, this might seem like a good tactic, it’s not recommended at all because of the multitude of factors that can change the outcome of an optimization test.
 This is why it’s adamant that each change to the website to be tested before being set live.
 Sometimes though, when there is not enough traffic to run a proper test it might be a good idea to adhere to the best practices, but that’s until the website grows and serious testing can take place.

 However, regardless of the CRO strategy approach, the specialists should guide their actions according to the main conversion optimization principles: urgency, social proof & clarity.

 Urgency refers to having some sort of a deadline until a certain action can be performed.
-According to research, people tend to take much quicker decisions when there's a deadline in sight, as opposed to the alternative of being left to decide by themselves.
-A good example for this CRO principle are messages on booking.com enticing you to hurry with the decision of making a reservation because it might be taken by someone else in the mean time.
+According to research, people tend to take much quicker decisions when there’s a deadline insight, as opposed to the alternative of being left to decide by themselves.
+A good example of this CRO principle is messages on booking.com enticing you to hurry with the decision of making a reservation because it might be taken by someone else in the meantime.